-Note: All italicized text (including footnotes) is for use in preparing this form and shall be deleted from the final product.
+Note: All italicized text (including footnotes) is for use in preparing this form and shall be deleted from the in the Contract

-1The Guarantor shall insert an amount representing the amount of the advance payment and denominated either in the currency of the advance payment as specified in the Contract.
+1The Guarantor shall insert an amount representing the amount of the advance payment and denominated either in the currency of the advance payment as specified

-2Insert the expected expiration date of the Time for Completion.
+Insert the expected expiration date of the Time for Completion.
 The Procuring Entity should note that in the event of an extension of the time for completion of the Contract, the Procuring Entity would need to request an extension of this guarantee from the Guarantor.
 Such request must be in writing and must be made prior to the expiration date established in the guarantee.